Tarnagda1/IT-Portfolio/README.md

 ---

 ## 📌 Goal
-To continuously improve my skills and transition into a role in IT support, system administration, or cloud engineering.
+To build real-world IT experience through hands-on labs and prepare for roles in IT support, system administration, networking, and cloud engineering.

 --